Temescal Aquatic Masters

 If a member’s complaint has not been remedied by the coach’s or head coach’s attempt to reach a resolution, or if the member making the complaint considers the alleged misconduct prejudicial to the best interests of the organization, the member may bring a formal action—in writing to the board—with another member, as outlined in Section 4.
 Within 3 days of the member’s unresolved complaint being shared with the coach and/or the Board, the President or other designated officer of the Board would contact the named party to notify them of the complaint, share the written Grievance Policy and Conflict Resolution process, and answer any initial questions.

-When a member, so accused, responds to the complaint in writing, they will have the option to consent to a conflict resolution process.
-If the conflict resolution process is refused, the matter will be referred to the Board of Directors for review, and the following Grievance Policy process will be initiated:
+The member filing the complaint has the option to consent to a conflict resolution process.
+If the conflict resolution process is subsequently refused by the accused member, the matter will be referred to the Board of Directors for review, and the following Grievance Policy process will be initiated:

 There will be a panel consisting of 3 members drawn from the Board of Directors.